delFaa/Docker-Workshop/Docker/README.md

 ## Plan
 The plan for the initiation to Docker is to first install Docker, learn the basic commands, play with a container and create a Dockerfile.
 To achieve all that the attendees should follow the Github page to guide them.
-The goal for the course is to be as interactive and personal as possible.
+The goal for this part is to be as interactive and personal as possible.

-## Resources
-The resources for this part are a tutorial on how to install Docker, a list of the basic commands, some exercises and an example of a Dockerfile.

-### Installation
+## Installation
+The install is the time to setup the machines all the participants for Docker use.
+All the detail can be found on the install section of the Github page.

-#### Linux
+### Linux
 On a linux distribution Docker is as simple to install as using your package
 manager:
   * **Ubuntu** : `sudo apt-get install docker`